 Discover the career path of Paul Bastock, from the first major opportunity to industry-changing achievements.

-In 1987, Paul Bastock was a member of Coventry City's FA Youth Cup winning side that beat a Southampton youth side including Alan Shearer and Matt Le Tissier.
+In 1987, Paul Bastock was a member of Coventry City's FA Youth Cup winning side that beat a Southampton youth side.

-In October 1988, Paul Bastock played once on loan for Bath City, during his time with Cambridge United, in a 1–1 draw against VS Rugby.
+In October 1988, Paul Bastock played once on loan for Bath City, a 1–1 draw against VS Rugby.

-In 1998, Boston United moved to the Southern Premier League, marking an upturn in their fortunes with Paul Bastock as part of the team.
+In 1998, Boston United moved to the Southern Premier League, marking an upturn in their fortunes with Bastock.

-In 2000, Paul Bastock helped Boston United win the league and get promoted back to the Conference.
+In 2000, Bastock helped Boston United win the league and get promoted back to the Conference.

-In October 2004, Paul Bastock was awarded a testimonial match for his service to Boston United before joining Scarborough.
-He left Scarborough after only a week due to family and traveling issues.
+In October 2004, Paul Bastock was awarded a testimonial match for his great service to Boston United before leaving to join Scarborough.
+However, he stayed with Scarborough for just one week, before leaving due to family and travelling issues.

-In November 2004, Paul Bastock signed with Conference South side St Albans City after a brief stint with Dagenham & Redbridge.
+In November 2004, Paul Bastock signed for St Albans City after a brief stint with Dagenham & Redbridge.

 In 2006, Paul Bastock took a position as part-time goalkeeping coach with Boston United, while still playing for St Albans.